raspberrypilearning/silly-reminder/en/step_1.md

 title: Adding sound for dramatic effect
 ---

-Inside the `Music` menu, drag the `play..tone..Middle C for 1 beat.. until done` block.
+From the `Music` block menu, drag the `play..tone..Middle C for 1 beat.. until done` block.
 Place it below the `change timer by -1` variable block.

 Click on the `Middle C` module and a piano keys console will appear.
 Choose a suitable note for your timer.
-In this example we have selected `Middle` A.
+In this example we have selected `Middle A`.

 --- /collapse ---

 --- /task ---

-After each second is displayed on the micro:bit, you can also add a pause to make the timer more realistic.
+After each value of `timer` is displayed on the micro:bit, you need to add a 1-second pause.

 --- task ---

-Right click on any of the `pause ms` blocks already on the editor panel to duplicate it.
-Drag and drop this below the `play tone..for 1 beat` block.
+Right click on any of the `pause ms` blocks already on the editor panel and duplicate it.

+Drag this below the `play tone..for 1 beat` block.

-Change `2000` ms to `1000`ms. You can also try out various durations to suit your preference.
+Change `2000`ms to `1000`ms.

 --- /task ---

-You can now add a message to let you know when to change your silly pose.
-You can do this by making use of the `else` condition block.
+After the countdown finishes, you need a message to tell the user to change their silly pose.

+You can do this by making use of the `else`.

 --- task ---

 Inside the `Basic` menu, drag out the `show string` block.
-Place it below the `else` condition block inside the `if..then..else` condition block.
+Place it insude the `else` part of the `if..then..else` block.

-Change the string `Hello!` to `Pose`.
+Change the string `Hello!` to `Pose!`.

 --- /task ---